Understanding of Equity Accounts?

 - It’s also likely that as a business grows, it will have additional classes of shares.
 These too can be considered ‘Equity Accounts.’

-What types of Equity Accounts are there?
+What types of Equity Accounts and the Importance of Equity Accounts

 Profit and Loss Account Balance–Profit and Loss Account balance put under the ‘Equity and Reserves’ section of the Balance Sheet.
 This figure will represent the accumulated business profit or losses since a company’s inception.